crossbario/autobahn-python/doc/WAMPv2.md

    print("Ok, endpoint registered!")
 ```

-This also works for object methods:
+This also works for whole objects with decorated methods at once:

 ```python
 from autobahn.wamp import export